Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.4: Fix a regression whereby rescanning remote storage did not correctly mark backups' origins, plus various other small tweaks and enhancements.
+* 1.16.5: More granularity in resumed restores; fix regression whereby a failed Dropbox upload could fail to be noticed; plus various other small tweaks and enhancements.
 A recommended update for all.